zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

   position and measurement parameters.

-- On the left bottom of the screen be sure that OUT1 V/div and OUT2 V/div are both set to 200 mV/div (You can set V/div by selecting the desired channel and using vertical +/- controls).
+- On the left bottom of the screen be sure that OUT1 V/div and OUT2 V/div are both set to 200 mV/div.
+You can set V/div by selecting the desired channel and using vertical +/- controls.

 - In the OUT1 controls menu, set the frequency of OUT1 to 1000 Hz with :math:`0^{\circ}` phase and 0.9 V  amplitude.
 Select SINE waveform